iciromaco/RadiShLab/README-Eng.md

 </div>

-## <font color="RoyalBlue">Lazy Way</font> For those who want to see what it's like , or who are not willing to install the development environment
+<H1> <font color="RoyalBlue">Lazy Way</font> For those who want to see what it's like , or who are not willing to install the development environment</H1>
 Try it on Google Colaboratory.
 - No need to install development environment
 - Only need a browser, you can run it on your smartphone or tablet.